 Holistic dog breeders and natural rearing in dog breeding follow a philosophy in which the dogs are conforming to a strict natural way of living.
-Naturally-reared puppies and holistic breeders stay away from vaccines, commercial dog foods and unnatural supplements.
+Naturally-reared puppies and holistic breeders stay away from vaccines, unnatural supplements, commercial dog food (even prescription ones).

 A naturally healthy dog is a wonder despite a higher cost; and there is some pride to being a holistic dog breeder.
 However, there are disadvantages and some lethal ones at being rearing puppies naturally.
 Vaccines, dewormers, and other supplements, have been perfected over decades and helped increasing human and canine lifespans for a reason: they tend to be effective.